 Paijama – also pyjama; loose, lightweight trousers fitted with drawstring waistbands; worn by both sexes.

 Kurta – also kurti if short; a loose shirt falling to the knee and without a collar.

 Paduka – oldest Indian footwear; essentially a sandal comprised only of a sole and a knob fitting between the big and second toe; multitudes of varieties and forms using every type of material; can be plain or elaborate.

 Lungi – a type of men’s loincloth similar to a sarong; a stitched tube tied at the waist; can be short or long; worn by women in some parts of India.

 I placed the above images of dhotis and lungis together to show how similar they are. (each can be clicked for a larger view) Both are loose, the material far more than is needed so always tucked at the waist in some fashion.
 The difference is that a dhoti is not stitched.
 Like a sari, it is a single length of cloth that is wrapped around the waist, drawn between the legs, and with the end secured into the waist.
 The lungi is a stitched tube that the wearer steps into like a skirt, the excess fabric then folded before tucking.
 There are multiple ways to wrap each garment.
 One clue to guessing whether it is a dhoti or lungi is the decor along the hemline.
 With a dhoti, you will see the trimming down the length of the body, whereas a lungi’s trimming will remain by the feet (or knees if short).

-Here are a couple YouTube video links for visual comparison–
+Here are a couple of YouTube video links for visual comparison–

 Examples of dhoti – about a 9-minute video with several styles, the last adding a kameez in a lovely effect.